gregogolla/investrak-iicdocs/admin-modules/app-settings.md

 1. `Abbreviated Name` - Will be name displayed on the top banner for smaller screens like mobile.

+1. `Tagline` - A short phrase that is used to represent the club's values.

+1. `Currency` - The currency symbol that will appear next to cash amounts.

 ## Expected Monthly Contributions

 !> **Caution** It is important that the administrator accurately records all `Expected Monthly Contribution` date ranges with no overlaps or gaps so that arrears and dues can be calculated correctly.